-Ian’s resistance reminds me of our human tendency to admit weakness and resist help!
+Ian’s resistance reminds me of our human tendency to admit weakness and resist help.
 Why is step 1 so dog gone difficult for us?
-Who wants to appear weak?
-Who wants to seem powerless?
-Who wants to fail at having it together?
+Who wants to appear weak and powerless?
+Who wants to fail at having it all together?

 If I’m honest, the strength of my faith has very little to do with me and everything to do with Him.
 I’ve just become practiced at step 1.
 So if you see strength in me, I am humbled to say, you are seeing Him.